 Trial assembly of the basic components

-A brief stop-over for Noel’s chair in the Church St Pol de Leon, Paul, Penzance, Cornwall
+A brief stop-over for Noel’s chair in St Pol de Leon Church, Paul, Penzance, Cornwall

 Noel’s Storytelling Chair was finally positioned in the Quiet Garden, near the Church of St Pol de Leon, Paul for the Sunrise Service on Easter Sunday, 1 April 2018 within a few days of the 1st anniversary of the death of the Reverend Canon Noel Michell.